Rebecca Craighill Lancefield (1895 – 1981) was an American bacteriologist.

 The test used to show to which Lancefield group a bacterium belongs is an immuno-precipitation test using specific antisera, which produces visible precipitates.
 Serotypes are identified by means of antibodies that combine only with the antigens of that serotype.

-- R. Dochez, O. T. Avery and R. C. Lancefield: Studies on the biology of streptococcus.
+- Dochez R, Avery OT, Lancefield RC.
+Studies on the biology of streptococcus.
 I. Antigenic relationship between strains of Streptococcus haemolyticus.
-The Journal of Experimental Medicine, New York, 1919, 30:179-213
+The Journal of Experimental Medicine, 1919; 30: 179-213

 - Lancefield RC.
 The antigenic complex of Streptococcus haemolyticus.
 I. Demonstration of a type-specific substance in extracts of Streptococcus heamolyticus.
 J Exp Med.
 1928;47(1):91-103.